Spoilage and Error Rates with Range Voting versus other Voting Systems

 Why does range-voting have a much smaller per-entry error rate than plurality's per-race error rate?
 One might conjecture that the very "complexity" of having to fill in a number for each candidate makes the voter pay more attention; another conjecture would be that the repetition involved – you fill in a number next to every candidate – makes errors less likely.
 (In contrast, in many US punch-card-based plurality elections, the voter has to find punch-hole 53, randomly located somewhere on a card, corresponding to a candidate on a separate ballot where it says: "punch hole 53."
 This is a one-time, error-prone operation.)
 Range voting may seem more "complicated" than plurality at first glance, but what the data is saying is, that impression is misleading, since the so-called complexity in this case actually helps voters.

-Later note: much more range voting data – about 1800 ballots – is now available thanks to the French Range Voting study.
-It entirely confirms all the conclusions discussed here from our own smaller studies!
+Much more range voting data – 1752 ballots – became available thanks to the government-sponsored French Range Voting study.
+It entirely confirmed all the conclusions discussed here from our own smaller and less-good study above, and now is enough data to make all the conclusions statistically significant.

 Instant Runoff Voting in Australian House of Representatives Elections 2004 (and Irish Presidential elections) – real data